apptension/sheetms/README.md

 Because managing translations & copy files can be a nightmare, and the available translations services are expensive, requires a learning process and is difficult to maintain.
 Spreadsheets are widely known and a "must have" tool for any organization.
-Using spreadsheets to keep your copy and translations is not only free, easy to use and cool, is the Sheet! 💩
+Using spreadsheets to keep your copy and translations is not only free, easy to use and cool, but is the Sheet! 💩

 ## How does it work?